MartinSantaGitHub/node-course/README.md

 # node-course
-The repository code from the Node Js course from Fernando Herrera
+The repository code from the Fernando Herrera's Node JS course